DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Gnoll:** _(These chaotic evil humanoids' vital stats are HD 2d10, HP 13, AC 15, MV 30 ft.
 Their saves are physical.
 They attack by weapon at +2 damage due to strength.
 Their special ability is darkvision 60 ft.
 They have patchwork leather armor, shield, throwing club, morning star, and 2d4 gp.
 XP: 12+2)_

-**Goblin, raider:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They have leather armor, belt axe, shortsword, and 3d6 sp.
-XP 5+1)_
+**Goblin, raider:** _(These law/evil humanoids’ vital statistics are HD 1d6.
+HP 4.
+AC 14.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+Their special abilities include darkvision 60 ft. and light sensitivity (imposing a –1 penalty to attack rolls in bright light).
+They wear leather armor.
+They carry a belt axe, a shortsword, and 3d6 silver in coin.
+XP 5+1.)_

-**Goblin, leader (corporal):** _(These lawful evil humanoids' vital stats are HD 3d6+2, HP 15, AC 16, MV 20 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft., and light sensitivity [-1 to attacks in bright light], and high strength for an additional +1 "to hit" and +1 damage.
-They have breastplate, shield, belt axe, morning star, and 2d4 gp.
-XP: 20+3)_
+**Goblin, leader (corporal):** _(These law/evil humanoids’ vital statistics are HD 3d6+2.
+HP 15.
+AC 16.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+Their special abilities include darkvision 60 ft. and light sensitivity (imposing a –1 penalty to attack rolls in bright light), and they receive a +1 bonus to hit and damage due to high strength.
+They wear a breastplate and a medium wooden shield.
+They carry a belt axe, a morning star, and 2d4 gold in coin.
+XP 20+3.)_

 **Griffon:** _(This neutral creature's vital stats are HD 7d10, HP 45, AC 17, MV 30 ft., or fly 80 ft.
 Its saves are physical.
 It attacks with two claws for 1d4 damage each and one bite for 2d8 damage.
 It has dark vision and twilight vision that allows it to see in the dark.
 XP: 270+7)_